jcl5m1/ventilator/README.md

 ![Extracted CPAP Blower](https://github.com/jcl5m1/ventilator/blob/master/images/IMG_20200315_230153.jpg?raw=true)

 Since I have CPAP, I happen to have a [Resmed AitFit F20](https://www.amazon.com/Resmed-AirFit-Frame-System-Cushion/dp/B07C9MR5RS) mask that I can use.
 This is quite comfortable and covers both the nose and mouth to make a good seal.
 However if you can't get a mask,  below is a prototype mouthguard that fit in the category of not-so-great-but-usable-if-you-have-a-lot-of-tape.
 [Here's the 3D model](https://github.com/jcl5m1/ventilator/blob/master/3dmodels/mouthgaurd_v20200316.1.stl).
 This would require tape to create enough positive pressure.
-A little bit of leakage is actually desirable to allow CO2 to escape near the mouth nose and flushes out the air over time, rather than being stuck in the tube.  <strong>Warning: wearing this taped down without power may cause dangerous CO2 build up.</strong>
+A little bit of leakage is actually desirable to allow CO2 to escape near the mouth nose and flushes out the air over time, rather than being stuck in the tube.  <strong>WARNING: wearing this taped down without power may cause dangerous CO2 build up.</strong>

 ![Mouth Guard](https://github.com/jcl5m1/ventilator/blob/master/images/mouthguard.jpg?raw=true)
 ![Mouth Guard model](https://github.com/jcl5m1/ventilator/blob/master/images/mouth_guard_model.JPG?raw=true)